Nigel Quashie: Scotland

-Quashie switched his allegiance to Scotland and made his international debut against Estonia in May 2004.
-Quashie thus became only the second black player to represent Scotland (after Andrew Watson in 1881) and the third non white person (after Paul Wilson in 1975).
-He scored in his second game, a 4–1 win over Trinidad and Tobago, a few days later.
-Berti Vogts said of him, "Nigel is a fantastic player and a real leader on the pitch.
+Quashie's Scotland debut was a 1–0 friendly win away against Estonia on 27 May 2004.
+He was only the second black player to represent Scotland (after Andrew Watson in 1881) and the third non-white man (after Paul Wilson in 1975).
+Quashie scored on his second appearance three days later, side footing home in the 34th minute to put his team 4-0 ahead v Trinidad and Tobago at Easter Road, Edinburgh.
+In doing so he became the first non-white player to score for the Scotland Men's National team.
+The Scots won 4-1.
+According to Scotland manager Berti Vogts, "Nigel is a fantastic player and a real leader on the pitch.
 He feels so Scottish and that's great."
-In total Quashie made 14 appearances for Scotland, scoring one goal.
+In total Quashie made 14 appearances for Scotland between 2004 and 2006, scoring once.